Agent efficiency, automation, and operational insights

 Introducing the next generation of online communities.
 Read the announcement

-CX is undeniably a crucial part of any organization’s operation.
-But in too many organizations, it flies under the radar.
-In today’s age of analytics, data, and insights, a world-class CX is more accessible than ever — and that’s a good thing, because customer expectations are also at an all-time high.
-Your customers want a seamless experience on multiple channels, and it’s no longer an option not to give it to them, because if you don’t someone else will.
+Customer Experience (CX) is undeniably a crucial part of any organization’s operation.
+But too often, it flies under the radar.
+We live in an age where analytics, data, insights, and world-class CX is more accessible than ever — and that’s a good thing because customer expectations are also at an all-time high.
+Your customers want a seamless experience on multiple channels; if it’s not your brand giving it to them, another brand will.

 With CX analytics, you’re not simply shooting in the dark when you try to improve your offerings.
-You’re making data-driven choices that have a better chance of positively impacting your brand’s bottom line — and ultimately, this is what will determine the success of your CX program.
+You’re making data-driven choices that have a better chance of positively impacting your brand’s bottom line.
+Ultimately, this is what will determine the success of your CX program.

-This data is important for one simple reason: it’s a direct look at what your customers want.
-Customers care deeply about their experience with your brand, and they give you near constant feedback on what you’re doing well — and where you could improve.
-This data can give you the information you need to improve that experience and fix underlying issues before customers even ask you to do so.
+Customer Experience analytics provide a candid look at what your customers want.
+Customers care deeply about their experience with your brand, and they give you near-constant feedback on what you’re doing well — and where you could improve.
+This data can provide the information you need to enhance that experience and fix underlying issues before customers even ask you to do so.
 It helps you anticipate customer needs, and at the end of the day, it can seriously impact your brand’s bottom line.

-There are four common ways that actionable insights can impact revenue:
+There are four common ways that insights from CX analytics can impact revenue: